thkox/ca-traffic-simulation/README.txt

 and has two columns of numbers: the interarrival times in ascending order and the cumulative probability for those interarrival times.
-A sample CDF file is included in the root directory of the repositoryTo run the program, execute the command
+A sample CDF file is included in the root directory of the repository.
+To run the program, execute the command

-    $ ./cats <nthread>
+    $ ./cats

-where:

-    <nthread> - the number of threads that you want to run the program with.